Online tutoring marketplace Preply banks $10M to fuel growth in North America, Europe – TechCrunch

 Also this week Preply said some countries have seen the number of tutor registrations triple vs the same period in February, while it also reports a doubling of the number of hours students are booking on the platform in some markets.

-The former TechStars Berlin alum closed a $1.3M seed back in 2016 to expand its marketplace in Europe, when it said it had 25,000 “registered” tutors — and was generating revenue from more than 130 countries.
+The former Techstars Berlin alum closed a $1.3M seed back in 2016 to expand its marketplace in Europe, when it said it had 25,000 “registered” tutors — and was generating revenue from more than 130 countries.

 The new funding will be used to help scale mainly in North America, France, Germany, Spain, Italy and the UK, it said today.

-Note: This report was updated with additional comment